 The Energy Policy Act of 1992 (EPACT1992) (Public Law 102-486): EPACT1992 created a new category of electricity producer, the exempt wholesale generator, which circumvented PUHCA’s impediments to non-utility electricity generation.
 EPACT1992 also allowed FERC to open the national electricity transmission system to wholesale suppliers.
-Seven of EPACT1992’s 30 titles contain provisions related specifically to nuclear power and/or uranium.
+Of EPACT1992’s 30 titles, 7 contain provisions related specifically to nuclear power and/or uranium.

 The Energy Policy Act of 2005 (EPACT2005): EPACT2005 contained provisions affecting nuclear power, including the renewal of the Price–Anderson Act and incentives for building the first advanced nuclear power plants.
-Incentives include production tax credits, loan guarantees and standby support insurance related to regulatory delays.
+Incentives include PTCs, loan guarantees and standby support insurance related to regulatory delays.

 The American Recovery and Reinvestment Act of 2009 (ARRA 2009): The American Recovery and Reinvestment Act of 2009 directed funding for energy efficiency and renewable energy as well as loan guarantees for renewable energy, including nuclear power.